Nantucket

 Nantucket (/ˌnænˈtʌkᵻt/) is an island in Massachusetts, United States, about 30 mi south of the Cape Cod peninsula.
 Together with the small islands of Tuckernuck and Muskeget, it constitutes the Town and County of Nantucket, a combined county/town government.
-Nantucket is the southeasternmost town in both Massachusetts and the New England region.
+Nantucket is the southeasternmost town in Massachusetts.
 The name "Nantucket" is adapted from similar Algonquian names for the island.

 Nantucket is a tourist destination and summer colony.
-Due to tourists and seasonal residents, the population of the island increases to around 80,000 during the summer months.
+Due to an influx of tourists and seasonal residents, the population of the island increases to around 80,000 during the summer months.
 The average sale price for a single-family home was $2.3 million in the first quarter of 2018.

 The National Park Service cites Nantucket, designated a National Historic Landmark District in 1966, as being the "finest surviving architectural and environmental example of a late 18th- and early 19th-century New England seaport town."

 History

 Clinton Folger, mail carrier for Nantucket, towed his car to the state highway for driving to Siasconset, in observance of an early 20th-century ban on automobiles on town roads.